-If we fail to promote and maintain our brand in a cost-efficient way, our business and results of operations may be harmed.
+If we and the VIE Group fail to promote and maintain our and the VIE Group's brand in a cost-efficient way, our and the VIE Group's business and results of operations may be harmed.

-We believe that developing and maintaining awareness of our brand effectively is critical to attracting new and retaining existing funding partners and borrowers to our platform.
-This depends largely on the effectiveness of our marketing efforts and the success of the channels we use to promote our platform.
-If any of our current marketing channels become less effective, if we are unable to continue to use any of these channels, or if the cost of using these channels were to significantly increase or if we are not successful in generating new channels, we may not be able to attract new funding partners and borrowers in a cost-effective manner or convert potential funding partners and borrowers into active funding partners and borrowers on our platform.
+We and the VIE Group believe that developing and maintaining awareness of our and the VIE Group's brand effectively is critical to attracting new and retaining existing funding partners and borrowers to our and the VIE Group's platform.
+This depends largely on the effectiveness of our and the VIE Group's marketing efforts and the success of the channels we and the VIE Group use to promote our and the VIE Group's platform.
+If any of our and the VIE Group's current marketing channels become less effective, if we and the VIE Group are unable to continue to use any of these channels, or if the cost of using these channels were to significantly increase or if we and the VIE Group are not successful in generating new channels, we and the VIE Group may not be able to attract new funding partners and borrowers in a cost-effective manner or convert potential funding partners and borrowers into active funding partners and borrowers on our and the VIE Group's platform.

-Our efforts to build our brand have caused us to incur significant expenses, and it is likely that our future marketing efforts will require us to incur significant additional expenses.
-The costs of any such advertising campaign is likely to be considerable.
+We and the VIE Group have incurred expenses on a variety of brand promotion and borrower and investor acquisition efforts designed to enhance our and the VIE Group's brand recognition and increase the number of borrowers and investors on our and the VIE Group's platform.
+The costs of any such branding and marketing activities are likely to be considerable.
 These efforts may not result in increased revenues in the immediate future or at all and, even if they do, any increases in revenues may not offset the expenses incurred.
-If we fail to successfully promote and maintain our brand while incurring substantial expenses, our results of operations and financial condition would be adversely affected, which may impair our ability to grow our business.
+If we and the VIE Group fail to successfully promote and maintain our and the VIE Group's brand and increase revenues while incurring substantial expenses, our and the VIE Group's results of operations and financial condition would be adversely affected, which may impair our and the VIE Group's ability to grow our and the VIE Group's business.